DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 - **Last upload wins**: Only one unsubmitted summary log per organisation/registration at a time.
 New uploads supersede previous unsubmitted ones.
 - **Partial visibility is acceptable**: Users can see updates in progress via the summary log "submitting" status
 - **Eventual consistency is acceptable**: Brief periods where some waste records are updated before others
-- **Forward recovery preferred**: On failure, complete the submission rather than roll back
+- **Manual recovery initially**: Stuck submissions require manual investigation and retry rather than automated recovery

 ### Key Constraint